FaithAlone.net

 23 Which is his body, the fulness of him that filleth all in all.

 Finally, the name "Joshua" is the Hebrew equivalent of the name "Jesus".
-Jesus is an English transliteration from Greek, Joshua is an English transliteration of the Hebrew.
+"Jesus" is an English transliteration from Greek, and "Joshua" is an English transliteration of the Hebrew.
 Consequently, Joshua is referenced twice in the New Testament, and his name is rendered as "Jesus" (Acts 7:44-45, Hebrews 4:8).

 Back to top